Plastic Surgeon Reviews

-It is natural for patients looking to undergo cosmetic surgery to research not only the procedure (including any risks and potential revision surgery) but also and more importantly, who is going to be performing that procedure.
+It is natural for patients looking to undergo cosmetic surgery to research not only the procedure (including any risks and potential complications) but also and more importantly, who is going to be performing that procedure.
 Traditionally, potential patients would seek advice from their friends, family and the trusted local GP in choosing the right surgeon.
-However with the rise of the internet and social media, there are now numerous online review sites and forums which now form an increasingly important part of the decision process in selecting the right surgeon.
-With the quick and easy access to this vast information, it has empowered many people to make more accurate and well informed decisions for themselves.
+However, with the rise of the internet and social media, there are now numerous online review sites and forums which now form an increasingly important part of the decision process in selecting the right surgeon.
+With the quick and easy access to this vast information, it has empowered many people to make more accurate and well-informed decisions for themselves.

-While the value of these sites are undisputed in educating patients, we need to highlight that like all things on the internet they are not always factual.
-Not everything that you read online is a genuine feedback based on actual real patients experiences.
+While the value of these sites is undisputed in educating patients, we need to highlight that like all things on the internet they are not always factual.
+Not everything that you read online is genuine feedback based on actual real patients experiences.

-In a attempt to minimise the effects of these issues, the Australian Health Practitioners Regulation Agency (AHPRA) banned testimonials on all Doctors websites from 2010.
-While this potentially stops clinics publishing fake and misleading patients reviews, it has created numerous independent review websites that are highly unregulated with most not even located in Australia.
+In an attempt to minimize the effects of these issues, the Australian Health Practitioners Regulation Agency (AHPRA) banned testimonials on all doctors websites from 2010.
+While this potentially stops clinics from publishing fake and misleading patients reviews, it has created numerous independent review websites that are highly unregulated with most not even located in Australia.